Stylback/home-server/README.md

 > __TL;DR:__ Containarized Fail2Ban didn't work so I've switched to running it directly on the OS.

 I initially tried to run Fail2Ban in a docker container to streamline deployment.
 I managed to get the filter and jail working but not banning.
 Fail2Ban would correctly detect authentication fails and "ban" the associated IP address.
-This "ban" would in reality not result in denied connections, the client could continue with authentication attempts.
+However this "ban" would in reality not result in denied connections and the client could continue with authentication attempts.
 There seemed to be no clear way to propagate the banned addresses up the IP-tables chain and block connections.

-I have now resorted to running it on the server itself and it's able to stop connections from banned IP addresses to _most_ of my services.
-Some services such as Homarr does not log authentication attempts and as such Fail2Ban have nothing to go on.
+I have now resorted to running it on the server itself and it's able to stop connections from banned IP addresses to _most_ of my services, some services such as Homarr does not log authentication attempts and as such Fail2Ban has nothing tangible to go on.

 --------------------